 The lower airway generally takes on lower importance in EMS calls than the upper airway.
 Obstruction and airway compromise generally occur in the upper airway, while the lower airway is usually more prone to less dramatic and more subacute processes.
 Knowledge of the lower airway anatomy is still important as it becomes relevant in many cardiac and systemic diseases.

-The trachea/"windpipe" is a hollow tube which passes air to the lower airways and is supported by semicircular cartilaginous rings.
-The tissue of the trachea is mucosal, with harilike cilia that push mucus, fluid, and contaminants up and out through the larynx.
+The trachea/"windpipe" is a hollow tube that passes air to the lower airways and is supported by semicircular cartilaginous rings.
+The tissue of the trachea is mucosal, with hairlike cilia that push mucus, fluid, and contaminants up and out through the larynx.

 Pulmonary cilia are minute hair-like organelles found in the bronchioles that move in a wavelike motion to capture, trap, and repel foreign material like dust, dirt, and smoke allowing for smooth irritant-free breathing.

 The trachea passes through the mediastinum, in front of the esophagus.